top of page

 Table of Contents

-(1) The VivAer Procedure Explained
+(1) What Is The VivAer Procedure?

 (2) Patient Selection Considerations for the VivAer

-(3) VivAer Post-Op Care and Recovery
+(3) VivAer Recovery & Post-Op Care

 The VivAer nasal valve remodeling procedure works by utilizing temperature-controlled radiofrequency energy.
 The VivAer device has a paddle that, when applied to the nasal valve, can remodel by shrinking the tissue to stiffen and retract the area.
 In layman’s terms, the radiofrequency energy does not burn the area, but rather, helps to heat up the tissue by vibrating the structures causing them to change their shape.
 Everything can be performed in-office and may only require relaxing anxiolytic medication beforehand, or some local anesthesia to numb the area.
-The procedure does not require any incisions, making recovery easier for patients than surgical approaches.
+The VivAer procedure does not require any incisions, making recovery easier for patients than surgical approaches.

 [Mary Ashmead MD]